 In the decades since then, the emphases on social research and on applying the insights of social science to solving human problems have continued.
 Crucial to that effort has been the Social Service Review founded in 1927 with the aim of opening "scientific discussions of problems arising in connection with the various aspects of social work."
 Like SSA itself, the Social Service Review has not only reflected the social welfare field but helped to shape it.
 It remains the premier journal in its field.

 Early research at SSA had a distinct public policy cast.
 Investigations of the status of mothers and children, for example, laid the foundations for the child-related provisions of the nation's Social Security System in the 1930s.
 Beginning in the 1940s, SSA energies turned to issues in the social work profession itself.
 Such faculty members as Charlotte Towle and Helen Harris Perlman applied the insights of ego psychology to casework, and developed the generic casework curriculum, which became a model for social work education.
-Recent contributions to the direct practice tradition have included the application of behavior modification to casework and the development of the task-centered approach.
+Recent contributions to the direct practice tradition have included Laura Epstein's and William Reid's work in designing and testing the task-centered approach.
+"Task-centered Treatment" was the first theory and research-based social work model of treatment and this approach is one of the foundations for evidence-based practice.
 The School is thus in the unique position of having been a pioneer both in policy research and in the development of innovative methods of social work practice.

 SSA today continues to establish the connections between the social and behavioral sciences, research, and the real world of policy and practice.
 The faculty is drawn from the fields of social work, psychology, sociology, political science, public policy, public health, economics, geography, and anthropology.
 Research at the School reflects this diversity.
 Our faculty collaborate within the University and throughout academia to forge tangible solutions to real-world problems.